 - Have you done anything to the swarm?
 Sprayed it or disturbed it in any way?

-Club members willing to remove swarms of bees, serving Northeast Wisconsin:
+Club members willing to remove swarms of honey bees (not wasps), serving Northeast Wisconsin:

 - Dave Elsen 920-370-5281